cristiantobol/developer-toolcamp/session_06_more_react.md

 the application is first loaded.

-Now we need to update `handleTileSelected` to find the recipe that has the same `id` and update the selected recipe in the state:
+Now we need to update `handleTileSelected` to find the recipe that has the same `id` and set that as the selected recipe in the state:
 ```javaScript
 handleTileSelected(id) {
   const recipe = this.state.recipes.find(tile => tile._id === id);